richchapler/AzureSolutionsDocumentation/docs/DevOps_SynapseDeployment.md

 ### Step 1: Integration Runtimes
 In this step, we are going to instantiate DEV and QA Integration Runtimes.

-_Important things to know about Synapse Self-Hosted Integration Runtimes:_
+_Important Synapse Self-Hosted Integration Runtimes facts:_
 * _They cannot be shared by two environments_
 * _Each must be tied to a dedicated on-prem installation_
 * _Linked Service references must be manually updated after being deployed to a new environment_